pdfo/pdfo/README.md

 }
 ```

-In addtion, Powell’s methods can be cited as follows.
+In addition, Powell’s methods can be cited as follows.

 - M. J. D. Powell.
 A direct search optimization method that models the objective and constraint functions by linear interpolation.
 In S. Gomez and J. P. Hennart, editors, *Advances in Optimization and Numerical Analysis*, pages 51–67, Dordrecht, NL, 1994.
 Springer.